TritonDataCenter/rfd/rfd/0026/README.md

 ###### Size

 The size of the shared volume.
-If no size is provided, the volume will be created with the smallest size available as specified by [CloudAPI's ListVolumeSizes endpoint](#listvolumesizes-get-volumessizes).
+If no size is provided, the volume will be created with the smallest size available as outputted by [the triton volume sizes command](#sizes).

-If a size is provided and it is not one of those listed as available by sending a request to [CloudAPI's ListVolumeSizes endpoint](#listvolumesizes-get-volumessizes), the creation fails and users can list available sizes using the [list-sizes](#list-sizes) subcommand.
+If a size is provided and it is not one of those listed as available in triton's volume sizes' output, the creation fails.

 Specifying a unit in the size parameter is required.
 The only unit suffix available is `G`. `10G` means `10 Gibibytes` (2^30 bytes).